NeoSkin7/Website/site/content/quotes.md

 > Digital media is a staple of the modern world and, with almost everyone in the developed world with access to the internet, it is a pivotal tool in the transfer of ideas and information.

+> There are all manner of different ways in which an unstable atom can decay; from electromagnetic radiation, lighter nuclei, and even neutrinos, nothing is seemingly safe from the unstable nucleus' rampage against itself.

 > The universe is a deeply unusual thing.

 > Is mathematics truth or an elaborate figment of our imagination?